Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Cons of smart helmets

-• They are distracting.
-Smart helmets, similar to cell phones and other recreational devices, allow users to play music and communicate with others, and these features may limit a worker’s focus and attention.
-Whether workers are driving or operating machinery, distraction is an important matter to consider with the use of smart helmets.
+• They present potential distractions.
+Smart helmets, like phones or other connected devices, allow users to listen to music and communicate with others, which may affect focus if not used carefully.
+For workers driving vehicles or operating machinery, distraction is an important factor to consider when introducing new wearable technology.

-• They are expensive.
-While smart helmets offer all kinds of benefits, their utility and convenience correlate with a steeper price, making them less accessible for smaller firms.
+• They require a high upfront investment.
+While smart helmets offer clear advantages, their cost can be a barrier for smaller firms.
+High-end AR-enabled headsets can cost several thousand dollars per unit.
 According to Lowe, a smart helmet “fully equipped with all the bells and whistles” can cost more than $1,000.

 FYIDid you know